FREYJA: Efficient Join Discovery in Data Lakes: Introduction

+State-of-the-art join discovery methods can be classified as either \textit{syntactic} or \textit{semantic}.
+Syntactic approaches define joinability via set-overlap metrics (e.g. Jaccard or containment), following the traditional inner-join paradigm.
+Joins are thus ranked higher in proportion to the number of shared values between two columns Since performing pairwise column computations is unfeasible on a data lake, these systems propose mechanisms to approximate their calculation (e.g. locality-sensitive hashing schemes \cite{DBLP:journals/pvldb/ZhuNPM16,DBLP:conf/icde/FernandezAKYMS18}, or compact inverted indexes \cite{DBLP:journals/pvldb/DengKMS17,DBLP:conf/sigmod/ZhuDNM19}).
+While these methods are scalable, the quality of the generated rankings is negatively affected by data heterogeneity \cite{DBLP:conf/edbt/0002N021}.
+As illustrated in Example 1, when the same values are used to represent semantically disparate concepts, value-overlap methods are prone to false positives.

-\begin{examplebox}{Example 1} Take the toy datasets of figure \ref{fig:toyDatasets}.
-We aim at finding joinable combinations of pairs of attributes from $D_1$ to the others.
-A first observation is that purely schema-based methods, such as LogMap \cite{DBLP:conf/semweb/Jimenez-RuizG11}, would fail to propose the combination $D_1.Country = D_2.X$ due to the lack of embedded semantics in the schema of $D_2$.
-Thus, we must also take into account the data values.
-However, checking only them might result in proposing the combination $D_1.Schengen = D_2.Discount$, which is definitely not relevant for analysis.
-Furthermore, given positive pairs (i.e., likely to be meaningfully joinable), such as $D_1.Country = D_3.X$ and $D_1.Country = D_2.Country$, there should be a clear criteria to rank them (i.e., suggest which one is \emph{better}). \end{examplebox}
+\begin{examplebox}{Example 1} Consider the toy datasets of Figure \ref{fig:toyDatasets}.
+Using $D_1.Country$ as query column, a purely syntactic approach based on value overlap would identify $D_2.Country$, $D_3.Language$ and $D_4.X$ as good candidates.
+The first observation is that schema-based methods, such as LogMap \cite{DBLP:conf/semweb/Jimenez-RuizG11}, would fail to propose the combination $D_1.Country = D_4.X$ due to the lack of embedded semantics in the schema of $D_4$.
+More importantly, the pair $D_1.Country = D_3.Language$ constitutes a false positive; despite value overlap, they represent different semantic concepts, and their join would be meaningless. \end{examplebox}

 \IEEEpubidadjcol